Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Numerical study

 We want to compare the efficiency of $\w{\sigma}^{2}_{\w{K}}$ with that of the Nadaraya-Watson estimator of $\sigma^{2}$ given from a diffusion path $\bar{X} = (X_{k/n})_{1\leq k\leq n}$ and for all $x \in \R$ by

 where $K$ is a positive kernel function, and $h_n$ is the bandwidth.
 Thus, the estimator $S_n(x)$ is consistent under the condition $nh^{4}_{n} \rightarrow 0$ as $n$ tends to infinity (see \cite{florens1993estimating}).
-We use the function \texttt{ksdiff()} of the R-package \texttt{sde} to compute the Nadaraya-Watson estimator $S_n$.
+We use the function \texttt{ksdiff()} of the R-package \texttt{sde} to compute the Nadaraya$-$Watson estimator $S_n$.

 We remark from the results of Table~\ref{tab:MSEs_Ridge_NW} that our ridge estimator is more efficient.
 Note that for the kernel estimator $S_n$, the bandwidth is computed using the rule of thumb of Scott (see \cite{odell1992multivariate}).
 The bandwidth is proportional to $n^{-1/(d+4)}$ where $n$ is the number of points, and $d$ is the number of spatial dimensions.